Notes to the consolidated annual

 The results of the risk assessments, key risk indicators (KRIs), significant internal operational risk events and relevant external events are reported quarterly to both Raiffeisen Switzerland’s Executive Board and Board of Directors.
 Value-at-risk limit violations are escalated to the Board of Directors of Raiffeisen Switzerland.

-The Swiss National Bank (SNB) classified the Raiffeisen Group as systemically important for purposes of the Swiss Banking Act in a ruling issued on 16 June 2014.
+The Swiss National Bank (SNB) classified the Raiffeisen Group as systemically important for the purposes of the Swiss Banking Act in a ruling issued on 16 June 2014.

 The Raiffeisen Group has opted for the following approaches for calculating capital adequacy requirements: